clewisdavis/The-Joy-of-React/course-notes-module-4.md

 ##### Updating value in context

-- In the example above, the `favoriteCOlor` state variable is being passed through context as a read-only value.
+- In the example above, the `favoriteColor` state variable is being passed through context as a read-only value.
 There is no way to change that value.

 - What if we wanted to allow some descendant to be able to change the color?